Contact Us

 President Donald Trump speaks at the World Economic Forum in Davos, Switzerland.

-Trump said the U.S. would use land in Greenland to develop "the Golden Dome for America," a $175B integrated air and missile defense system.
+Trump said in his speech that the U.S. would use land in Greenland to develop "the Golden Dome for America," a $175B integrated air and missile defense system.
 The dome would protect the country from foreign missile attacks, and the president has claimed it would be able to shoot down hypersonic, ballistic and advanced cruise missiles and drones.

 At Davos, he disputed claims that the U.S. is seeking to acquire Greenland to control its large reserves of rare-earth minerals, often used in technologies such as semiconductors and batteries.